-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or ☐ TRANSITION REPORT PURSUANT T TO SECTION 13 OR 15 (d) OF THE SECURI TIES EXCHANGE AC T OF 1934 For the transition period fr rom to Commission File Number: 000- 55347 RELMADA THERAPEUTICS, INC. (Exa act name of registrant as specified in its charter) Nevada 45-5401931 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No. 2222 Ponce de Leon, Floor 3 Coral Gables, FL 33134 (Address of Principal Executive Offices) (Zip Code) (Regis (786) 629-1376 trant's Telephone Number, Including Area Code) (Former Name, Forme $\frac{N/A}{P}$ Address and Former Fiscal Year, if Changed Sinc ce Last Report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each e xchange on which registered Common stock, \$0.001 par value per share RLMD The NASDA Q Global Select Market ⊠ Yes No □ Indicate by check mark whether the registrant has submit Regulation S-T (§232.405 of this chapter) during the preceding 12 Indicate by check mark whether the registrant is a large growth company.
-See the definitions of "large accelerated filer," Exchange Act.
-2 months (or for such shorter period that the registra accelerated filer, an accelerated filer, a non-accelerated ant was required to submi erated filer, smaller repo t such files). ⊠ Yes No □ rting company, or an emerging Large accelerated filer □ Non-accelerated filer □ d filer porting company growth company If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section 13(a) transition period for con nplying with any new or revised Indicate by check mark whether the registrant is a shell con mpany (as defined in Rule 12b-2 of the Exchange A Act). □ Yes 🗵 No As of November 10, 2021, there were 17,530,830 shares of f common stock, \$0.001 par value per share, outstar nding.
-Relmada Therapeutics, Inc. Index Page Number PART I - FINANCIAL INFORMATION
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or ☐ TRANSI TION REPORT PURSUANT TO SE ECTION 13 OR 15 (d) OF THE SECUR ITIES EXCHANGE ACT OF 1934 For the transition period from to Comr nission File Number: 000-55347 RELN ADA THERAPEUTICS, INC. (Exact name of registrant as specified in its charter) Nevada 45-5401931 ' or Other Jurisdiction of oration or Organization) (I.R.S.
+Employer Identification No.) once de Leon, Floor 3 Coral Gables, FL 33134 Principal Executive Offices) (Zip Code) (Registrant's T (786) 629-1376 Telephone Number, Including Area Code) (Former Name, Former Addre N/A ss and Former Fiscal Year, if Changed Sin ice Last Report) Securities registered pursua nt to Section 12(b) of the Act: Title of each cla Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.001 par value per share RLMD The NASDAQ Global Select Market preceding 12 months (or for such s ✓ Yes No ☐ Indicate by check mark wh horter period that the registrant was red ether the registrant has submitted elec quired to file such reports), and (2) has been tronically every Interactive Data File req r 15(d) of the Securities Exchange Act of 1934 during the en subject to such filing requirements for the past 90 days. uired to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this cl hapter) during the preceding 12 months (or for such shorter period that the registr ant was required to submit such files). \boxtimes Yes No \square elerated filer, smaller reporting company, or an emerging and "emerging growth company" in Rule 12b-2 of the Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company \boxtimes pany, indicate by check mark if the regided pursuant to Section 13(a) of the E d transition period for complying with any new or revised Indicate by check mark who ether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes⊠ No As of May 2, 2022, there w ere 29,990,790 shares of common stock x, \$0.001 par value per share, outstanding. .
+R telmada Therapeutics, Inc. Index Page Number

-For the quarterly period ended September 30, 2021
+For the quarterly period ended March 31, 2022